What’s a Pitch?

 Pitching is one of the very many marketing strategies available to brands.
-When you have a product or offer a service, you need to be constantly pitching it and marketing it in several ways (ideally inbound marketing being the key strategy), and you work on your branding strategy.
+When you have a product or offer a service, you need to be constantly pitching it and marketing it in several ways (ideally inbound marketing is the key strategy), and you work on your branding strategy.

 We read somewhere that “Marketing is like asking someone on a date, and branding is the reason they say yes.”
 We’d like to tweak the phrase around and say “Pitching is like introducing yourself to a stranger, marketing is like asking them on a date, and branding is the reason they say yes.”
 You can’t go asking people on dates without first telling them who you are.
 So think of pitching as an introduction.
 There are different types of pitches, but we will be focusing on the so-called “elevator pitch” today.

 As defined by Dr. Todd Dewett, author and business coach, an elevator pitch is “a quality verbal extension of your business card, lasting between 15 to 20 seconds” (the duration of a brief elevator ride).
 You should design your elevator pitch so you always know what to answer when someone asks you “So, what do you do?” during a small, unplanned or planned encounter (it may be planned, for example, if you are attending a networking event).
 You never know when you’ll run into someone whose time you could never get before or might never get again, so preparing an effective elevator pitch is essential.